idaholab/moose/modules/optimization/doc/content/examples/force_bc_inversion.md

 The [optimize](Optimize.md) executioner block, shown below, provides an interface with the [PETSc TAO](https://www.mcs.anl.gov/petsc/documentation/taosolvertable.html) optimization library.
 The optimization algorithm is selected with `tao_solver` with specific solver options set with `petsc_options`.

-!listing test/tests/formfunction/objective_gradient_minimize/point_loads/master.i
+!listing test/tests/optimizationreporter/objective_gradient_minimize/point_loads/master.i
          block=Executioner

-The `Optimize` executioner requires a [FormFunction](syntax/FormFunction/index.md), shown below, to transfer data between the optimization executioner and the transfers used for communicating with the sub-apps.
-The type of `FormFunction` depends on the optimization algorithm, given by teh
+The `Optimize` executioner requires a [OptimizationReporter](syntax/OptimizationReporter/index.md), shown below, to transfer data between the optimization executioner and the transfers used for communicating with the sub-apps.
+The type of `OptimizationReporter` depends on the optimization algorithm, given by teh

-!listing test/tests/formfunction/objective_gradient_minimize/point_loads/master.i
+!listing test/tests/optimizationreporter/objective_gradient_minimize/point_loads/master.i
-         block=FormFunction
+         block=OptimizationReporter